gis-rpd/pipelines/README.md

 If you want to analyze many samples (identically) with just one wrapper call, you will have to provide per sample information to the wrapper.
-The easiest way to achieve this, is to create an Excel sheet listing all samples and fastq pairs and converting it into a config file as described in the following:
+The easiest way to achieve this, is to create an Excel sheet listing all samples and fastq(s) and to convert it into a config file as described in the following:

 - Create an Excel sheet with the following columns: